Texas Medical Radiologic Technologist License Renewal Requirements 2026

 - No grace period — this is serious.
 Texas is one of the strictest states on late renewal.
 The penalty begins immediately after expiration and escalates quickly.
 Mark your February 28 or August 31 expiration date in your calendar well in advance and renew as soon as the window opens.

 - Know whether your expiration is February or August.
-Texas GMRT certificates expire on one of two fixed dates per year.
 Log into your My TMB account to confirm your specific expiration date — don’t guess.

 - ARRT card covers most CE — but not the human trafficking course.
 If your ARRT certification is current and active, it satisfies most of Texas’s CE requirement.
 But you still must complete the HHSC-approved human trafficking prevention course every renewal period.
 This is the one CE requirement ARRT cannot satisfy for you.

 - Travel RTs: Texas expiration dates create mid-assignment risk.
-Unlike birthday-based expiration systems, Texas’s fixed February/August dates mean your license could expire mid-assignment depending on when you were licensed.
+Texas’s fixed February/August dates mean your license could expire mid-assignment depending on when you were licensed.
 Track your expiration date and don’t rely on the postcard arriving if you’ve moved.

 - Don’t rely on the renewal postcard.
 TBMRT mails renewal postcards at least 60 days before expiration, but if your mailing address is not current with the board, you may not receive it.
-The expiration date does not change.
 Update your address in My TMB and track your own renewal deadline.

 - Paper renewal costs an extra $50.
 If online renewal is available, use it.
-The $50 additional processing fee for paper renewal is avoidable.
+The additional processing fee for paper renewal is entirely avoidable.

 Related Pages